uplift-ltd/nexus/website/docs/packages/formik.md

 #### setFormSuccess / setFormError

-Note that setFormError accepts a `captureExceptionReturn` as the second property, which will be available on form status.
+Note that setFormError accepts a `captureExceptionResult` as the second property, which will be available on form status.

-You can use `Sentry.showReportDialog(status.captureExceptionReturn)` to show a report error dialog to the user.
+You can use `Sentry.showReportDialog(status.captureExceptionResult)` to show a report error dialog to the user.

 ```tsx